benfo/11ty-modular/site/about/_hero2.md

 ---
-title: hero 2 title
-modular: hero
 permalink: false
+title: In the middle
+subtitle: Of the day
+component: hero
-tags: module
+tags: component
+classes:
-hero_classes: is-dark
+  hero: is-dark
 ---

-# test hero 2

-Whatsup